What Is Infant Attachment And How Can It Affect The Mental Health Of A Baby?

 • When infants have a disorganized insecure attachment, their responses are like a combination of resistant and avoidant behaviors.

-Consequences of insecure attachment
+Impact of insecure attachment on mental health

 Bowlby, Ainsworth, and others who studied attachment found that children with mental and behavioral problems as they got older had insecure attachments, like disorganized attachment, as infants.
 Life was hard for the child, the parents, and others who encountered those children.
 Child attachment can significantly impact happiness and mental health later in life.